qrvey/partner-portal/docs/deployment/customizing-qrvey-deployment.md

 ### Change Composer URL
 You can change the Composer URL to match your own domain.
 You would need access to DNS settings for that domain (Route 53 or similar) to be able to create a new CNAME record and SSL Certificate.

-1. Identify the URL you would like to use for Qrvey Composer.
-It would be something like “https://qrveysample.yourdomain.com”.
+1. Identify two URLs associated with your Qrvey instance:
+    - The **Composer** URL — (e.g., `https://qrveysample.yourdomain.com`)
+    - The **API Domain** URL — (e.g., `api-<composerURL>`)
 2. Log into your AWS account and navigate to the AWS Certificate Manager console.
 3. Create a new certificate matching the URL/domain you would like to use.
 You can create a specific certificate for the exact URL or a wildcard (*.yourdomain.com).
 You can also import or use an existing certificate if you already have one.
 Here’s <a href="https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html" target="_blank">a document about creating certificates</a>.
 We recommend using DNS validation.
 4. Once the certificate is verified (status changes to “Issued”), copy the ARN.
+**Note:** If your Qrvey Installation is in a region other than “us-east-1” then you will need to perform steps 2-4 for “us-east-1”.

+## Update MainTemplate

+1. Navigate to AWS Cloudformation console.
+2. Find the stack called `Qrvey-----MainTemplate`.
+3. Navigate into Update > Use Existing Template > Update and replace any parameters using the old URLs (composer or API) to use the new ones.
+4. Apply the changes and wait for the update to finish.

+## Update CloudFormation

-5. Update the following CloudFormation Stacks and CodePipelines by following the steps mentioned <a href="#update-a-single-pipeline" target="_blank"> here</a>.
+Update the following CloudFormation Stacks and CodePipelines by following the steps from <a href="#update-a-single-pipeline" target="_blank">Update a Single Pipeline</a>.